AminaElsheikh/DEFC.Util.RepoGen/README.md

 ## ⚠️ Scope Notice
-> DEFC.Util.RepoGen is best suited for single-project solutions or smaller-scale applications where
+> **DEFC.Util.RepoGen** is best suited for **single-project solutions** or smaller-scale applications where
 > repository, unit of work, and stored procedure mapping can all reside within a unified project structure.
-> For enterprise-scale, multi-project solutions (e.g., API, Application, Domain, Infrastructure as separate projects),
+> For **enterprise-scale, multi-project solutions** (e.g., API, Application, Domain, Infrastructure as separate projects),
-> we’re excited to announce that DEFC.Util.RepoGen.Enterprise is coming soon.
+> we’re excited to announce that DEFC.Util.RepoGen.Enterprise is **coming soon**.
 It will offer advanced support for modular architectures,
 > cross-project generation, and enterprise-grade customization.

 ## 🎯 Objective